The importance of video and content marketing

 If you are currently running a content marketing campaign or are thinking about running one, don’t limit your campaign to just the written word and still images.
 Video is becoming more and more popular as an effective component of content marketing and for good reason.

 Video has become cheaper to produce.
 Improvements in technology make it easier to access.
 It can show real-world applications, and it can convey many messages in a short period of time.
 Consumers are watching more and more videos online, and that number is only going to grow.
-Video done properly can be a fantastic addition to your content marketing regimen.
+Video done properly can be a fantastic addition to your content marketing strategy.

 You’ll want to develop a plan.
 You’ll need to brainstorm ideas, decide on your goals, and determine what you want your videos to accomplish.
 Knowing why great video is so important can help you find a starting point for your brainstorming.
 Here are many of the ways well-produced videos can benefit your content marketing.